JroutEA/studio/DEVLOG.md

 - **v0.1.6**: Added a contextual prompt title to the downloadable images for Unit Finder and Squad Builder results.
 - **v0.1.5**: Added a download-as-image button to all three tabs and ensured the button itself is not visible in the downloaded image.
 - **v0.1.4**: Fixed a CORS security error that occurred when downloading images with embedded Google Fonts.
-- **v0.1.3**: Resolved a runtime error by simplifying the error handling in the `testCaseAssistantAI` flow.
+- **v0.1.3**: Initial project setup and core feature implementation.
 - **v0.1.2**: Initial project setup and core feature implementation.